bcgov/ols-geocoder/BCAddressExchangeSchema.md

 TRUCK-PARKING-ENTRANCE|Truck parking entrance/exit
 TRUCK-PARKING-EXIT|Truck parking exit only

-Like any unitDesignator, entrances may be numbered (eg., ENTRANCE 1, EXIT 4)

 The following Canada Post unit designators define other building parts and are also supported: